alfiecg24/Achilles/README.md

 ## Dependencies
 * [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice)

-You will need to specify the path to your libimobiledevice installation path and version in `Makefile`, in the `FRAMEWORKS` arguments.
-The default path is `usr/local/lib` and version `1.0.6`.
+You will need to specify the path to your libimobiledevice and version in the `Makefile`, in the `FRAMEWORKS` arguments.
+The default version is `1.0.6`.

 ## Disclaimer
 You may find that there are similarities in here to other projects like this - and that is true.
 This was just a personal project for me to learn more about the BootROM and iOS bootchain.
 As a result, I relied a lot on open-source solutions such as [ipwndfu](https://github.com/axi0mX), [gaster](https://github.com/0x7ff/gaster) and [PongoOS](https://github.com/checkra1n/PongoOS) to help me along the way.